 - The Robert F. Hites Transfer Scholarship application

-Once you complete the application, save it.
-Send your application and all required documents according to the instructions on the application.
+Download and print the application booklet.
+Once you complete the application form, send it and all required documents according to the instructions in the booklet.

 All scholarship applicants must have an Admission Application on file with the KCC Admissions Office prior to completing the scholarship application.
 A KCC student ID number is required on all scholarship applications.